srinathava/raspberry-pi-sleep-monitor/README.md

 This setup shows how to create a baby sleep monitor which is able to stream a low latency image stream from a Raspberry Pi to a computer with some additional features:

+1. Audio/video streaming from the Raspberry Pi to a browser.
-1. Motion detection to detect when the baby wakes up.
+2. Motion detection to detect when the baby wakes up.
-2. It also works with a Massimo oximeter to monitor O2 and heart rate sats.
+3. It also works with a Massimo oximeter to monitor O2 and heart rate sats.

+You can also use it only as a basic audio/video streaming web-cam (#1 above) or as a audio/video streaming + motion detection (#1 + #2) above.

 ## Setup
 ### Upgrade Raspberry Pi